EvSecDev/SCMP/README.md

 3. Configure the YAML configuration file for all the remote Linux hosts you wish to manage (see comments in YAML for what the fields mean)
 4. Done!
 Proceed to remote preparation

-### Remote Prepation
+### Remote Preparation

 1. Create a user that can log into SSH and use Sudo
    - `useradd --create-home --user-group deployer`
    - `passwd deployer`
 2. Add the SSH public key **from the controller installation script** to the users home directory `authorized_keys` file
-   - `mkdir -p /home/deployer/.ssh && echo "ssh-ed25519 AAAADEADBEEFDEABEEFDEADBEEF scmp/controller" > /home/deployer/.ssh/authorized_keys`
+   - `mkdir -p /home/deployer/.ssh && echo "ssh-ed25519 AAAADEADBEEFDEABEEFDEADBEEF scmp/controller" >> /home/deployer/.ssh/authorized_keys`
 3. Modify `/etc/sudoers` with the below line to allow your new user to run Sudo commands with a password
    - `deployer ALL=(root:root) ALL`
    - **Optionally**, restrict the commands your new user can run in the sudoers file to the following: